chetem/CHTransitionAnimationController/README.md

 Getting Started:
 ---------------
 - Drag and drop the animation files into your project (found in the 'Transition Animations' folder).
-- In the view controller doing the presenting, create an instance of both `CHTransitionAnimationController`.
+- In the view controller doing the presenting, create an instance of `CHTransitionAnimationController`.
 Make sure this class contains the appropriate imports (i.e. `import "CHTransitionAnimationController.h"`).
 - In your current View Controller, you must adhere to the `UIViewControllerTransitioningDelegate`.
 Then set your current view controller as the delegate of the view controller your are presenting, like so:
 ```objective-c
 MyNextViewController *viewController = [[MyNextViewController alloc] init]; //instance of your next view controller